chancesmith/chance-smith-gatsby-blog/content/blog/3-month-goals/index.md

 **Example**: So I can get reps in areas that help me and SH...by April 10th, I'll have completed 4 tiny sandboxes related to upcoming features we need in SH projects.
 I'll complete one every 2-3 weeks and share it with the team during Beer30 or Loom.

-This approach will make setting trackable goals easier and less intimidating.
+This [rapid prototyping](/rapid-prototyping-framework) approach will make setting trackable goals easier and less intimidating.